I. Summary Opposition to Shareholder Exclusion

 II.
 Appeal

-Lisa, S.A. filed its appellate brief before the Fifth Civil and Commercial Court of Appeals, opposing the appeal lodged by Avícola Las Margaritas, S.A. against the first-instance ruling.
+On May 29, 2024, Lisa, S.A. filed its appellate brief before the Fifth Civil and Commercial Court of Appeals, <doc id="gua-01165-2011-1081-2024-05-29-a" />, opposing the appeal lodged by Avícola Las Margaritas, S.A. against the first-instance ruling.
 The brief dismantled each of the appellant's grievances.
 Lisa identified a preliminary factual error: the appellant referenced an assembly held on "April 14, 2011" when the assembly took place on April 5, 2011.
 Lisa conducted a comprehensive analysis of the Canadian lawsuit, demonstrating that none of its parties, sworn declarations, financial statements, email communications, or criminal complaints involved Lisa, S.A. in any capacity.
 Lisa argued that the trial judge had properly evaluated the evidence and requested full confirmation of the ruling.

-The Fifth Appeals Chamber of the Civil and Commercial Court of Appeals denied the appeal and confirmed the first-instance ruling.
+In its ruling of June 5, 2024, the Fifth Appeals Chamber of the Civil and Commercial Court of Appeals issued <doc id="gua-01165-2011-1081-2024-06-05-a" />, denying the appeal and confirming the first-instance ruling.
 The Chamber focused its analysis on the caducidad period under Article 230 of the Commercial Code and found that the appellant itself acknowledged in its appeal brief that the alleged fraudulent acts "continued to be carried out" and "kept being performed," confirming that knowledge of these acts predated the three-month window.
 The court distinguished between the date of knowledge and the continuation of the acts, holding that Article 230 refers to the date on which knowledge is obtained, not to the continuation of the harmful conduct.
 Avícola Las Margaritas failed to demonstrate that the resolution was adopted within the statutory period.

 The appellate confirmation reinforced Lisa's position and maintained its shareholder rights in Compañía Alimenticia de Centroamérica intact.